shelkmike/Mabs/README.md

 #### b) Mabs-flye

-Mabs-flye is intended for Nanopore reads and PacBio CLR reads (also known as "old PacBio reads").
+Mabs-flye is intended for PacBio CLR reads (also known as "old PacBio reads") and low-quality Nanopore reads.
 Similarly to Mabs-hifiasm, Mabs-flye requires two values:
 1. A path to reads, provided via options "--nanopore_reads", "--pacbio_clr_reads" or "--pacbio_hifi_reads".
 If you have several read datasets created by different technologies, these options can be used simultaneously.
 Keep in mind that if you have only HiFi reads, it's usually better to use Mabs-hifiasm.
 2. A BUSCO dataset, provided via options "--download_busco_dataset" or "--local_busco_dataset".
 For details, see "2." in the description of Mabs-hifiasm above.